MajPaji/Book-Review-Club/README.md

 ## Database architecture

-This project has three main collection in the database.
+This project has three main collection in the database, books, users and quotes.
 The database structure in MongoDB has been set as follow:

 ![pic](db/db_structure.png)